Yashodhanvivek/SenseFi/README.md

 # SenseFi
 This repository is for IoT product design.
-The features implemented in the product are
+The features implemented in the product are/
 • Universal on-board AC/DC converter with fuse protection \
 • AC-Input 100V-240V 50/60Hz\
 • Terminal block connectors for external sensors (analog and digital)\